fizzo999/portfolio/README.md

 ![this is after implementing a video background AND music](./public/images/2281.PNG)

-## <center>I had a lot of fun implementing a video background(fullscreen) and 2 audio tracks (had to play with JS to make the on/off buttons and the audio controls work</center>
+## <center>I had a lot of fun implementing a video background(fullscreen) and 2 audio tracks (implemented separate JS logic to make the on/off buttons and the audio controls work correctly for best user experience)</center>